Asia-Pacific: Overview of antitrust regimes

 As part of this project, an initiative was taken to set up a database for identifying monopolies, which will enable the AFCCP to register entities that monopolise the market and actions that violate consumer rights.

 Myanmar's competition law entered into force in February 2017.
-The Government established the Myanmar Competition Commission (the "MmCC") in October 2018.
+The Government established the Myanmar Competition Commission (the "MmCC") in October 2018 under the Ministry of commerce.

 The MmCC has so far received about ten complaints, reportedly involving the pharmaceutical, education, construction and transportation sectors.
 To the best of our knowledge, the MmCC has not yet begun full-fledged enforcement operations.
 It is laying the foundation for enforcing competition laws and increasing awareness for such laws.